Isodiametry, variance, and regular simplices from particle interactions: Introduction

 Much of the interest in minimizers of the functional \eqref{energy} stems from the fact that it is a Lyapunov functional \cite{CarrilloMcCannVillani03} \cite{CarrilloFigalliPatacchini17} for the {\em self-assembly} or {\em aggregation} equation \cite{MogilnerEdelstein-Keshet99} \ba \frac{\p \mu}{\p t} = \nabla \cdot (\mu \nabla W* \mu), \end{align} modeling dissipation-dominated dynamics for a large number of particles interacting through the pair potential $W$; see e.g.~\cite{CarrilloChoiHauray14} and the references there.
 Families of local energy minimizers of \eqref{energy} therefore form stable manifolds for the dynamics \eqref{dynamics}.
 The shape of $W$ has been chosen so that it is energetically favorable for particles to try to position themselves at unit distance apart, to the extent this is feasible given the large number of particles.
 Dynamics analogous to \eqref{dynamics} have been proposed as models for the kinetic flocking and swarming behaviour of biological organisms \cite{MogilnerEdelstein-Keshet99} \cite{TopazBertozziLewis06}, self-assembly and condensation of granular media \cite{Toscani00} and nanomaterials \cite{HolmPutkaradze06}, and even strategies in game theory \cite{BlanchetCarlier14}.

-The fact that the minimizers we describe break the rotational and translational symmetries of the functional \eqref{energy} already suggests that the problem is unlikely to yield to the usual convexity or symmetrization techniques from the calculus of variations \cite{Kawohl85} \cite{McCann97} \cite{BorweinZhu13} \cite{CarrilloHittmeirVolzoneYao16p}.
+The fact that the minimizers we describe break the rotational symmetry of the functional \eqref{energy} already suggests that the problem is unlikely to yield to the usual convexity or symmetrization techniques from the calculus of variations \cite{Kawohl85} \cite{McCann97} \cite{BorweinZhu13} \cite{CarrilloHittmeirVolzoneYao16p}.
 Instead we extend the definition \eqref{potential} to $\alpha =+\infty$ by setting

 so that

 and work perturbatively around this {hard confinement} limit, for which we analyze the minimization problem